Powhatan’s Letter to Captain John Smith (1608)

 Discussion Questions

-1. What background information is important for understanding Pontiac’s Rebellion?
+1. What background information is important for understanding Pontiac’s Rebellion?2.
+What was suggested in the royal proclamation?

 3. What did the colonists think of the king's orders?